 An Academic Appeal is a way of asking the University to review a decision taken by the Assessment Board or the PRAB.

-The University has an Academic Appeals Procedure which outlines the process for submission and review of an academic appeal.
+The University has an Academic Appeals Procedure in our Student-Facing Policies and Procedures repository that outlines the process for submission and review of an academic appeal.

 Advice and Information